We don't just talk cars ... we teach how to buy them.

 Some of the more significant changes over the years include the addition of antilock brakes (ABS) for 2006, standard stability control and four-wheel disc brakes and an optional navigation system for 2007, the introduction of the Sport and LTZ models for 2008, and standard satellite radio and curtain airbags as well as optional Bluetooth connectivity for 2009.

-The second-generation Chevrolet Equinox was introduced for 2010, and aside for some minor feature revisions, has remained largely unchanged into the current model.
-This version improved over its predecessor with a sharper design, upgraded interior fit and finish, new features and new engine selections.
+The second-generation Equinox was introduced for 2010 and produced through 2017, and aside for some minor feature revisions, remained largely unchanged other than a new direct-injected 3.6L V-6 becoming available on LT and LTZ models for the 2013 model.
+Overall, the second-generation improved over its predecessor with a sharper design, upgraded interior fit and finish, new features and new engine selections.

 Available in LS, 1LT, 2LT and LTZ trims, the base LS model is again well-equipped with most of the standard features usually expected in higher trims, while additional features such as leather upholstery, heated seats, a rearview camera, a USB port, Bluetooth and automatic climate control are offered in the other trims.
 Used models can also be found with options such as navigation and a lane-departure warning system.